 Extended until August 31st 2015 This exhibition explores the maritime history of Russell from a social perspective – how a small girl reacted to visiting American whale ships, how whaling embedded itself in one family’s history, how being surrounded by the ocean has shaped the lives of residents from the earliest times right up until today.read more

 Recent & Past Exhibitions The Legacy of Zane Grey was held in Russell Museum.
 Excerpt from Zane Grey’s “Tales of the Angler’s Eldorado” “What a fish!
 I, who had loved fish from earliest boyhood, hung around that marlin absorbed, obsessed, entranced and sick with the deferred possibility of catching one like it for myself.
 How silly such hope!
 Could I ever expect such marvelous good luck?
 Yet I knew as I gazed upon it that I would keep on trying as long as strength enough was left me…Oh the madness of a fisherman!
-The strange something that is born, not made!”...read more
+The strange...read more